DasHomi/preventer/README.md

   - _Prevents you from harvesting (breaking) non-mature crops_
 - Prevent stem breaking
   - _Prevents you from breaking pumpkin/melon stems_
+- Prevent sugar cane breaking
+  - _Prevents you from breaking the lowest block of sugar cane/bamboo/cactus_
 </details>

 <details>